 His teachers, Mr. DeAngelis said, were “brave but struggling.
 One-third of them continued to talk about it; one-third moved forward; one-third were in-between.
 The majority of the staff stayed together three years until the freshman class graduated.
 Then, 50% left.
 There are about 10 remaining.”

 Mr. DeAngelis also talked about the compassion that is essential for school administrators.
-“District leaders told me it was better not to talk to parents [whose children had been killed or hurt] because of potential lawsuits.
+“District leaders told me it was better not to talk to parents because of potential lawsuits.
 The last thing on my mind was lawsuits.
 On Friday, Saturday, and Sunday, I met with each of those students.
 Our attorneys asked me, ‘What are you doing?’
 I said, ‘I’m doing what is right.’
 I was never prepared for this, but, somehow, I was able to find the words.”

 He spoke of the importance of forgiveness: “I was questioning God.
 ‘How could you let this happen?’
 I had so much hatred in my heart, but I had to forgive if I was going to continue to lead that school.”